-On 27 July 2021, the company allotted 10,000,000 shares for the exercise of employee options held by three Directors, and entered into limited recourse loan agreements with the three Directors as outlined in the Extraordinary General Meeting held on 7 July 2021 and Notice of Meeting dated 7 and 8 June 2021.
+(i) On 27 July 2021, the company allotted 10,000,000 shares for the exercise of employee options held by three Directors, and entered into limited recourse loan agreements with the three Directors as outlined in the Extraordinary General Meeting held on 7 July 2021 and Notice of Meeting dated 7 and 8 June 2021.
 Under Accounting Standard AASB 2 Share-based payment, the issuance of these shares has been accounted for as an in-substance option award.
 The fair value of these equity instruments was assessed by Directors based on an independent valuation (using an option-pricing model) and are recorded in the Share-based payments reserve (note 19).
 The fair value of the equity instruments granted was estimated at the date of grant using the Black Scholes model taking into account the terms and conditions upon which the shares were granted.
 The value brought to account as a share-based payment expense in the year ended 30 June 2022 was \$210,000.
-The insubstance options vested on the grant date.
-In the company's financial report for the half-year ended 31 December 2021, the issuance of these shares was not accounted for as a share-based payment.
-At 31 December 2021, the company recognised a loan receivable of \$290,000 and a credit to issued capital for the same amount.
-These amounts have subsequently been reversed and replaced by a share-based payment expense and a credit to the share-based payments reserve.
+The in-substance options vested on the grant date.

-On 2 August 2021, the company issued 7,160,000 performance rights to Directors and employees based on the terms detailed at the EGM held on 7 July 2021 and Notice of Meeting dated 7 and 8 June 2021.
+(ii) On 2 August 2021, the company issued 7,160,000 performance rights to Directors and employees based on the terms detailed at the EGM held on 7 July 2021 and Notice of Meeting dated 7 and 8 June 2021.
+These terms included that the employee was required to continue their employment until the vesting date.